 When you start your solar project, one of the first questions a consultant will ask is about the age and condition of your roof.
 If your roof needs to be repaired or replaced, you’ll need to get that work done first before you can have them installed.

-Read on to discover why it’s important to address roof-related issues first before getting solar panels installed.
+Read on to discover why it’s important to address roof-related issues first before getting them installed.

 Why Roofs Are a Great Place for Solar Panels

-Roofs are the most common installation location for home solar power systems – and for good reason.
-The more sun exposure panels get, the more solar energy they can produce to help replace power from the grid.
-An unobstructed roof with slopes toward the sun helps maximize sun exposure and energy production for your home.
-They can be installed on your home, as well as on various outbuildings, such as a barn, shed, garage or carport.
+Roofs are the most common location for home solar power systems – and for good reason.
+More sun exposure panels get, the more solar energy they can produce to help replace power from the grid.
+An unobstructed roof with slopes toward the sun helps maximize sun exposure and energy production.
+They can be installed on your home, as well as on various outbuildings, such as a barn, shed, garage.

 A roof on any of these residential structures will be evaluated on several factors to determine suitability for solar panels:

 - Type of roofing shingles (materials) – asphalt, metal, tile, etc.